zemogle/astrosource/README.md

 `--calib` [boolean flag] Perform calibrated

-`--lowcounts` [int] Countrate above which to accept a comparison star as a candidate.
+`--lowcounts` [int] Count rate above which to accept a comparison star as a candidate.
 Defaults to 1000.
 (Note: This may seem like a low number but realistically stars at this low rate will be highly variable and rejected anyway)

-`--hicounts` [int] Countrate above which to reject a comparison star as a candidate.
+`--hicounts` [int] Count rate above which to reject a comparison star as a candidate.
 Defaults to 1000000.
 (Note: This will vary from camera to camera, but it should be representative of a typical value that would have a peak pixel value significantly below the full range of the ccd, preferably lower rather than higher. )

 `--thresholdcounts` [int] the number of counts at which to stop adding identified comparison stars to the ensemble.
 Default 1000000.